Nycto/Elephantstarballoon.com/content/post/ahgrid.md

 ## Querying at a point

-To now find all the objects that are near a given point, we can implement a query by calculating the `CellIndex` for each `scale` within the grid.
+To find all the objects that are near a given point, we can implement a query by calculating the `CellIndex` for each `scale` within the grid at the point of interest.
 Visually, if you wanted to query for anything that exists at the 1d coordinate `8`, it would look like this:

 ![query at point](/ahgrid/query-point.svg)

+In the chart above, we would visit every cell at every layer that intersects with the dashed line.
 In code, that looks like:

 ```nim
 iterator eachScale(grid: AHGrid): int32 =